python/cpython/Doc/c-api/stable.rst

 C API Stability
 ***************

-Python's C API is covered by the Backwards Compatibility Policy, :pep:`387`.
+Unless documented otherwise,  Python's C API is covered by the Backwards Compatibility Policy, :pep:`387`.
 Most changes to it are source-compatible (typically by only adding new API).
 Changing existing API or removing API is only done after a deprecation period or to fix serious issues.